CarmineCella/nanoscat/README.md

-# nanoscat
+# [nanoscat]

-Pedagogical implementation of the scattering transform; please see http://www.di.ens.fr/data/software/ for more information.
+Pedagogical implementation of the scattering transform; for more complete implementations please see:

-More complete implementation can be found using the following links:

 [ScatNetLight](https://github.com/edouardoyallon/ScatNetLight/releases) by E. Oyallon